Table Of Contents

 If you are reading this, you are very likely on your way to realizing your business dreams.
-Depending on how far along you are in the loan application process, you have jumped through many hoops and checked off a great deal of the long list of Small Business Administration’s requirements to get financing.
+Depending on how far along you are in the loan application process, you have jumped through many hoops and checked off a great deal of the long list of the Small Business Administration’s requirements to get financing.
 You may even be approved and the money is already on its way!

 Now you need a life insurance policy as collateral for the loan before you can close the deal?
 Let’s talk about that.